w3c/wai-quick-start/source/advocating.html.erb.md

 {:.attach_permalink}
 ## Engage senior stakeholders and decision makers

-While individual developers might want to increase accessibility efforts, they may not have the necessary backing to induce change.
-Targeting top management and decision makers in awareness-raising campaigns and discussion can have higher impact on overall change and progress. @@@
+Individual project staff might want to increase accessibility efforts but lack the resources to do so.
+Backing from senior stakeholders and decision makers will help stimulate change and ensure resources are available for accessibility activities.
+Target these people with awareness-raising campaigns and discussion to provide an appreciation for the value and importance of accessibility.
+This will impact on broad change and progress.

 {::nomarkdown}
 <%= learn_more %>